CVLAB-Unibo/ML4CV-assignment-2025-26/README.md

 > [!IMPORTANT]
 > In order to compute metrics in a way that is consistent with the literature and uniform among you, make sure to adapt the ``eval_search_prw`` function I have provided you ([here](https://github.com/CVLAB-Unibo/ML4CV-assignment-2025-26/blob/main/eval_function.py)) to work with your code.
 Intuition for the *mAP in ranking tasks* can be found [here](https://www.evidentlyai.com/ranking-metrics/mean-average-precision-map).

 3. **Experimental procedure**.
-Do not just show me the results of your final model; instead, perform ablation studies that (empirically) prove how your *main* choices positively affect the model performance.
+Do not just show me the results of your final model; instead, perform ablation studies that (empirically) prove how your *main* choices positively affect the model performance. <ins>In a practical sense</ins>: you are expected to experiment with variations (not many, 1 or 2 are enough) of your model and compare how they change the model performance.
+Examples of valid variations are: architecture modification, change of pretrained model backbone, change of loss function, etc.; an hyperparameter change (e.g. learning rate) is not a valid variation of your model.
 Any result you show must be critically discussed and/or interpreted and have an actual impact on your investigation.
 4. **Clarity of exposition and code readability**. `main.ipynb` must be a combination of textual and code cells whose content is intertwined: do not write text cells referencing code that I cannot see anywhere (not even in external scripts) nor write non-trivial code cells with no textual explanation preceding them.
 External scripts, if present, should be well-structured (classes, functions, etc.), well-written (mnemonic variable names, no random commented lines, etc.) and well-documented.
 Plots and tables are always welcomed.

 Keep in mind that this is **not** a challenge: you will **not** be ranked based on the metric scores you achieve.
 Therefore, points 3 and 4 will be as impactful on the final grade as points 1 and 2.